 Goal: 3 sets of lowering in 15 seconds

 Step off the box if your chin is already above the bar (or jump up so your chin is above the bar) and lower your body by extending your arms as slowly as possible.
 Aim for at least 15 seconds.

-Phase 3: Leg Assisted Pull-Up
+Phase 3: Leg assisted pull-up

 Goal: Perform 3 sets of 8 reps with the lightest band possible

-Phase 4: Partner Pull-Ups
+Phase 4: Partner pull-ups

 Goal: Perform a pull-up without bands

 With a partner nearby, take an underhand grip on the bar and work to perform as many pull-ups as possible.
 Allow a partner to assist you on your way up by supporting you from the hips and pushing up, but always lower on your own.

-Phase 5: Pull-Up
+Phase 5: Pull-up